 - This is comedy, so please try to be funny.
 For dramatic pieces, see the fan film guidelines below.

 - No profanity or explicit content.
-Despite what you read on LiveJournal, Dragon*Con is an all-ages convention.
+Despite what you read on Gawker, Dragon Con is an all-ages convention.
 People of any age can run into our content in a panel room or on the hotel channels, so the convention likes us to be PG (sorry).
 We will accept substitute profanity from the sci-fi and fantasy genre.
 Items that are borderline or PG-13 may be shown at later hours or at select events.

 - Your time limit is 2 minutes … 120 seconds. (not counting credits).
 That is the maximum time, and you don’t have to fill it.
-Sometimes a shorter joke is funnier.
-Our ten second clip of the Homeless Klingon is a perfect example.
-We have years of experience that show us long jokes don’t work with this crowd.
+Robot Chicken shows us sometimes a shorter joke is funnier (see our Homeless Klingon for the perfect example).
+Sometimes we use the term “long joke” to describe a skit where nothing happens even if the skit is technically under the two minute guideline.
+Trust us: we have years of painful experience to show us long jokes don’t work with this crowd.
 They have ADD and … look, an elf …

 - No licensed music.
 Our videos get posted to the web, and we don’t like to get sued.
 The fewer copyright violations the better.
 Use appropriate music licenses to avoid litigation.

 - Avoid use of video/audio clips from copyrighted works.
 You can make fun of George Lucas without unsolicited help from Harrison Ford or John Williams … trust us, we know.
 There’s a lot of audio and video resources to be leveraged that don’t involve pissing off the RIAA or MPAA.